CodeLoki/r-band-songs/docs/band-songs-implementation-tasks.md

-# Band Songs React App - Implementation Task List
+# Band Songs React App - Implementation

 This document outlines the tasks for creating the application defined in the [PRD](./band-songs-react-prd.md).